ANV Programs

 Strategy: Build permanent Native voting power on Navajo, Hopi, White Mountain Apache and San Carlos Apache Sovereign Lands, including border towns and nearby rural communities.

-1. Community Programs - Firekeepers, Intergenerational organizing, language translation, and mutual aid
+Community Programs - Firekeepers, Federal Policy Education Campaign, Finding Home Project, language translation, and mutual aid

-2. Young Peoples Program (YPP) - Indigenous Democracy Class and College Fellows
+Young Peoples Program (YPP) - Indigenous Democracy Class and High School College Fellowships

-• Build a bench of organizers, community leaders, and empowered voters
+Build a bench of organizers, community leaders, and empowered voters; recruit and train more Firekeepers and organizers.

-• Provide free Indigenous Democracy Class presentation and workshops grades 8 to 12.
+Provide free Indigenous Democracy Class presentations and workshops grades 8 to 12.

-• Educate voters on tribal, county, state, and federal offices, 2026 elections seats, county/state/federal district maps and names, voter registration process
+Educate voters on tribal, county, state, and federal offices, state and federal policies, election seats, county/state/federal district maps and names, and voter registration process.

-• Increase voter registration and turnout by 2%
+Increase voter registration and turnout and help with ballot curing.

-• Recruit volunteers and hire local organizers to register voters and engage residents in northeastern Arizona counties with a concentration on Navajo Nation, White Mountain Apache, San Carlos Apache, and Hopi.
-There is also a special focus to target border towns and high-potential voters.
+Recruit volunteers and hire local organizers to check voter status, register voters, and engage residents in northeastern Arizona counties.
+We also a special focus on border towns and high-potential voters.

 Native-led organizing in our own communities.